 Alaska IMTs

-The Alaska Interagency Type 1 and 2 Incident Management Teams (IMTs) are managed by the AWFCG through the Operations Committee at National Preparedness Levels 1 through 3.
+The Alaska Interagency Type 1 and 2 Incident Management Teams (IMTs) are managed by the Alaska Wildland Fire Coordinating Group (AWFCG) through the Operations Committee at National Preparedness Levels 1 through 3.
 The National Multi-Agency Coordination Group may manage these resources at National Preparedness Levels 4 and 5.
-See the AWFCG Standard Operating Procedures (https://fire.ak.blm.gov/administration/awfcg.php)AWFCG Standard Operating Procedures at for details.
+See the AWFCG Standard Operating Procedures (https://fire.ak.blm.gov/administration/awfcg.php) for details.

 Fire Medic Program

 The Fire Medic Program is managed by the DNR Division of Forestry Safety Officer, and the AFS Safety and Occupational Health Specialist who serves as the program’s Fire Medic Coordinator.
 The physician sponsor is the Medical Director of the program.
 The program’s managing documents are the Alaska Interagency Wildland Fire Medic Policy and its appendices, including the Program’s Standard Operating Guidelines.
 See the AIMG for Fire Medic ordering procedures.
-DNR provides the administrative support to process all hiring, payroll, worker’s compensation, travel and other miscellaneous expenses associated with EFF Medics on fire assignments.
+DNR provides the administrative support to process all hiring, payroll, worker’s compensation, travel and other miscellaneous expenses associated with Emergency Firefighter (EFF) Medics on fire assignments.
 AFS funds the Fire Medic Coordinator and is responsible for the program’s management and operations.

 The costs incurred for pre-season orientation training for Fire Medics (not including EFF wages) are divided equally between AFS and DNR.
 Pre-season replacement of expired kit items and restocking during the fire season are charged to individual incidents, when possible.
 When replacement costs are not charged to incidents, they are divided equally between AFS and DNR.
 Fire Medic expenses incurred on incident assignments are charged to that incident.
 The reimbursable costs for the Fire Medic Program are included in the Suppression and Non-Specific Support Bill for Collection.
 A complete cost accounting of the fire medic program including overhead, supplies, training, and non-incident related expenses will be provided to all agencies by September 30.
 Accounting for incident related expenses should be reported by November 30.